Girls wrestling is ’emerging sport’ in Illinois high schools

 Lizeth Torres joined the eighth grade wrestling team behind her parents’ backs.
-She was nervous that her parents weren’t going to allow her to continue because they didn’t like the idea of girls wrestling boys.
+She was nervous that her parents wouldn’t let her continue because they didn’t like the idea of girls wrestling boys.

-It started as a hobby with her cousin, but she quickly fell in love with the sport.

 For weeks, Torres went to wrestling practice after school.
 She wanted to tell her parents, but the timing never seemed right.